Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 - Whether Vulcan 7 is worth it

-What is Vulcan 7?
+What Is Vulcan 7?

 Vulcan 7 is mainly a real estate prospecting tool for expired listings, FSBOs, for rent by owner, and preforeclosure leads.